,

 Our Curriculum

 In our Early Years Unit, we work together to develop the Prime Areas of Learning (Personal, Social and Emotional Development; Physcial Development; Communication and Language) and the Charatceristics of Effective Learning before anything else.
 We use 'themes' to manage the content of what is delivered in planned lessons as well as the enhancements we make to our continuous provision.
 These themes are based on the development of Personal, Social and Emotional Development.
 Where possible, we try to link the Literacy to these themes, and then alongside this we will explore Understanding of the World and Expressive Arts and Design through enhancements to the continous priovision and through focussed activities.
-Our Maths is taught with a Mastery approach using White Rose Maths as a guide.
+Our Maths is taught with a Mastery approach using Number Sense and White Rose Maths as a guide.
 We plan our continuous provision carefully to ensure that children are able to grow and develop their skills through play, and we hope to identify any gaps or difficulties early and address them effectively.
 If you have any concerns about things like behaviour in the home, toiletting, general development or mental health, please see a member or staff, or click here to self-refer for a support request from Thriving Kirklees, Locala.

 Please click here for more information about speech, langauge and communication, and expectations for different age groups.